Skip to main content

 Here are a few things to double-check:

-1. Assignment to Fin: You mentioned the trigger is working and tickets are assigned to Fin, that’s great.
+1. Assignment to Fin: If the trigger is working and tickets are assigned to Fin, that’s great.
 When this happens, Fin should apply the fin-involved tag.
 If that tag isn’t appearing, it may indicate Fin didn’t take action on the ticket.

 Did this answer your question?